MrClock8163/ToolDocumentation/docs/vbnetframework/classextractor.md

 * Display entire class structure of the config
 * Extract the list of embedded classes from any class
 * Format the output
-* Dark and light color theme
+* Light and dark color theme

 ### Open and extract